mobahug/instagram_clone_42_SP/README.md

-      -change username, but only if its not used and properly set it up -change password, same rules as registration process -change email address, only if not in use already
+      -change username, but only if its not used and properly set it up -change password, same rules as registration process -change email address, only if not in use already -upload your own profile picture what you can also delete

 ![ezgif com-gif-maker (4)](https://user-images.githubusercontent.com/83179142/177530923-39022015-6697-423b-b103-f984ab478bda.gif)